-- A. Appendix (1): Payment Schedule - B. Appendix (2): Sample of a Form for the Activities and Responsibilities of the Consultant Team - C. Appendix (3): "District Strategic Development Planning Manual" + "Urban Planning Manual" in English + Law of Planning of Cities, Villages, and Buildings, no. 79 for the year 1966 + "Palestine Vision 2025,2050" document + Implementing the New Urban Agenda by Strengthening Urban-Rural Linkages Leave No One and No Space Behind (2017) + Study on the hierarchy of social services / attached to the tender documents.
+- A. Appendix (1): Payment Schedule - B. Appendix (2): Sample of a Form for the Activities and Responsibilities of the Consultant Team - C. Appendix (3): "District Strategic Development Planning Manual" + "Urban Planning Manual" in English + Law of Planning of Cities, Villages, and Buildings, no. 79 for the year 1966 + "Palestine Vision 2025,2050" document + Implementing the New Urban Agenda by Strengthening Urban-Rural Linkages Leave No One and No Space Behind (2017) / On a CD attached to the tender documents and a study of the hierarchy of services.

-B. Appendix (1): Payment Schedule
+A. Appendix (1): Payment Schedule

-The payments for the preparation of the SDSFs documents shall be paid to the consultants, which will prepare it for Jerusalem, and Ramallah and Al-Bireh governorates, according to the following:
+The payments for the preparation of the SDSF document shall be paid to the consultant, which will prepare it for Hebron governorate according to the following:

-- First installment: 15% of the value of the contract after signing the agreement and submit the work plan and structure of the project management and approval by the first party. - Second installment: 30% of the contract value after the delivery of the diagnostic report and approval by the first party. - Third installment: 35% after delivery of the SDSFs documents and approval by the first party. - Fourth and final installment: 20% of the value of the contract after delivery of the final report and all deliverables (documents and reports) with the number of copies and specifications required and approval by the first team.
+- First installment: 15% of the value of the contract after signing the agreement and submit the work plan and structure of the project management and approval by the first party. - Second installment: 30% of the contract value after the delivery of the diagnostic report and approval by the first party. - Third installment: 35% after delivery of the SDSF document and approval by the first party. - Fourth and final installment: 20% of the value of the contract after delivery of the final report and all deliverables (documents and reports) with the number of copies and specifications required and approval by the first team.